koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 to help the teams get to the root of their problem.

 #### List View Re-Use
-List views are super useful, and the same list view is likely to be relevant in a lot of different contexts.
+List views are super useful, and the same List view is likely to be relevant in a lot of different contexts.
 Ideally, you'd like to build out most of the list view just once and then reuse it in each of the different contexts.

 ##### Examples: